 #3 WATER KEFIR

 Unfortunately, given mainstream dairy is heavily processed here in Australia, I recommend many of my clients opt for a water kefir.
 Water kefir is made by fermenting kefir grains in non-chlorinated water or coconut water that has been slightly sweetened (to feed the grains).
 Whilst it’s not as high in probiotics as traditional milk kefir varieties, it still contains some beneficial strains.
-Health food stores are starting to stock some wonderful varieties of water kefir, my personal favourite is the Apple Water Kefir from Happy Gut Organics.
+Health food stores are starting to stock some wonderful varieties of water kefir.

 CAUTION: Those suffering from Candida infections, I recommend chatting with your Nutritionist before going overboard.